SDK Support for Browser Extensions

 Extension Pop-Up Windows

-To add MoEngage SDK to an extension pop-up window, reference the local JavaScript file in your popup.html
+To add MoEngage SDK to an extension pop-up window, reference the local JavaScript file in your popup.html, as you would on a regular website.

 <html>